Metroid Prime: Reception

 Metroid Prime received "universal acclaim", according to Metacritic.
-Electronic Gaming Monthly awarded it a perfect score.
+The three reviewers in Electronic Gaming Monthly awarded it three 10/10 scores.
 It won numerous Game of the Year awards and was praised for its detailed graphics, special effects, varied environments, moody soundtrack and sound effects, level design, immersive atmosphere and innovative gameplay centered on exploration in contrast with action games such as Halo, while staying faithful to the Metroid formula.
 Criticisms included the unusual control scheme, lack of focus on the story, and repetitive backtracking.
 Game Informer considered the control scheme awkward, Entertainment Weekly compared the game to a "1990s arcade game, filled with over the top battle sequences, spectacular visual effects—and a pretty weak plot", and GamePro wrote that inexperienced players "might find it exhausting to keep revisiting the same old places over and over and over".
 In 2004, the video game countdown show Filter said Metroid Prime had the best graphics of all time.

+During the 6th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Metroid Prime with "Console First-Person Action Game of the Year"; it also received nominations for "Game of the Year", "Console Game of the Year", "Outstanding Innovation in Console Gaming", and outstanding achievement in "Art Direction", "Game Design", "Gameplay Engineering", "Original Music Composition", "Sound Design", and "Visual Engineering".
+It was the most nominated game at the awards ceremony.